xtmtd/Phylogenomics/scripts/README.md

  ● **matrix_generation.sh**:

-1. Type 'bash matrix_generation.sh', e.g., bash matrix_generation.sh.
+1. Type 'bash matrix_generation.sh'.
-2. Tools parallel and PhyKIT are used in this script and will be automatically checked prior to formal analyses.
+2. Tools Seqkit and PhyKIT are used in this script and will be automatically checked prior to formal analyses.
 3. Input the name of input directory containing all alignments, e.g., 4-trim/clipkit-kpic/.
 4. Input the name of output directory, or an existing directory, e.g., matrix90.
 5. Input the name of a prefix for the generated matrix-related files, e.g., DATASET1.
 6. Input the minimum percentage value for taxa occupancy, usually ranging from 50% to 100% (e.g., 50, 75, 90): 90.
+7. Move the outgroup species to the first one in the alignment matrix?
+1. Yes; 2.
+No (Many phylogenetic tools, such as IQ-TREE, will view the first taxon of the alignment as the 'outgroup' in the final tree file).
+If 'Yes' (i.e., input '1'), please input the species name of outgroup taxon, such as 'Zootermopsis_nevadensis'.
-7. Individual loci alignments, concatenated matrix and partition file are deposited in the OUTPUT/matrix$OCCUPANCY.
+8. Individual loci alignments, concatenated matrix and partition file are deposited in the OUTPUT/matrix$OCCUPANCY.

  ● **astral.sh**:

-1. Type 'bash astral.sh', e.g., bash astral.sh.
+1. Type 'bash astral.sh'.
 2. Tool ASTRAL is used in this script and will be automatically checked prior to formal analyses.
 3. Input a list containing all loci names or gene tree names, one name one line, e.g., /PATH/loci.ABS.
 4. Input the name of input directory containing all gene trees, e.g., /PATH/gene_trees/.